Queen of Latin Soul

-Queen of Latin Soul, also known as Reina De La Cancion Latina is an album by La Lupe.
+Queen of Latin Soul, also known as Reina De La Cancion Latina, is an album by La Lupe.
 It was released by Tico Records in 1968 (catalog no. LP-1167).
 The album was produced by Pancho Cristal and arranged and conducted by Hector de Leon.
+The liner notes were written by her former husband, Cuban salsa singer Guillermo "Willie" Garcia.

 The album included La Lupe's hit version of the song, "Fever".
-On the web site NBCNewYork.com Elizabeth Bougerol called it one of the best versions and essential at Boogaloo parties.
+On the web site NBC New York Elizabeth Bougerol called it one of the best versions and essential at boogaloo parties.